 Native to Dallas, Texas, Kayla earned her degrees in north Texas.
-She first received her Bachelor’s Degree in Psychology and Learning Development from the University of Texas at Dallas.
-She received her Master’s in Clinical Mental Health Counseling from the University of North Texas.
+She first received her Bachelor of Science in Psychology and Child Learning and Development from the University of Texas at Dallas.
+She received her Master of Science in Clinical Mental Health Counseling from the University of North Texas.

 At a time when mental health services are more important than ever, Lifeologie is offering remote therapy, remote group and mini-sessions, and discounted services for front-line personnel.